kiarina/kiarina-python/packages/kiarina-i18n/README.md

 ### Translating Pydantic Models

-For LLM tool schemas or API documentation, you can translate Pydantic model field descriptions:
+For LLM tool schemas or API documentation, you can translate Pydantic model field descriptions and docstrings:

 ```python
 from pydantic import BaseModel, Field